Online: APA Documentation Guide from the University of Wisconsin-Madison Writing Center

 with MLA from the University of Nevada; DocsCite is an interactive form for generating citations for APA and MLA from Arizona State University; Brief Guide description of how to from the University of Memphis.

-Create your own database to store citations to books, articles, etc. from TIGER, Prospector, and library databases.
+Create your own database to store citations to books, articles, etc. from the catalog, Prospector, and library databases.
 Use these citations to automatically create footnotes and bibliographies in the proper format.
 Requires registration.
 See Refworks Tutorial and RefWorks Help and the CC RefWorks FAQ.

 A free program for creating quick bibliographies.
 (Thesis students are advised to use RefWorks.)